codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 ### Saving or Updating Objects

-Let's suppose we wanted to save a `TodoItem` to the Parse database, simply create a new `TodoItem`, set the data attributes and then trigger a save with `saveInBackground`:
+Let's suppose we wanted to save a `TodoItem` to the Parse database, create a new `TodoItem`, set the data attributes and then trigger a save with `saveInBackground`:

 ```java
 TodoItem todoItem = new TodoItem("Do laundry");